How to Add Google Search Console to WordPress and Analytics

 View Google Search Console Reports in WordPress

-Lastly, you can use the MonsterInsights plugin to view your Search Console Queries Report right from your WordPress dashboard.
+Lastly, you can use the MonsterInsights plugin at the Plus level or above to view your Search Console Queries Report right from your WordPress dashboard.

 Don’t have MonsterInsights yet?
 You’re missing out!